How many people are registering to vote?

 General election 2017: How many people are registering to vote?

-More than two million people have applied to vote in the month since Theresa May announced she wanted to hold a snap general election on 8 June.
+More than 930,000 people have applied to register to vote since Theresa May announced she was seeking an early election.

-The highest number of registrations so far was on 18 April, the day Theresa May fired the election starting gun, when 147,000 people registered and 3,364 paper forms were submitted.
+The highest number of registrations was on the day Mrs May made her speech, with 147,000 people registering online and 3,364 paper forms being submitted.

-This was the biggest total recorded for a single day since the EU referendum campaign in 2016.

-And the number of young people registering is the highest of any age group.

-The deadline to register for the 2017 general election is 23.59 GMT on Monday 22 May.
+There was another surge on the day of the local elections, with 67,600 registering on 4 May.

-Although numbers began to drop off a little after an initial flurry in mid-April, there are still significant numbers of voters making sure they can have their say at the ballot box.
+Although numbers have begun to drop off, there are still significant numbers of voters making sure they can have their say at the ballot box.

-In six out of the seven days up to 19 April, registrations exceeded 100,000 a day.

-There had already been a steady stream of voters signing up ahead of the local elections being held on 4 May.

-A spike in the numbers on 7 April, which saw 84,600 people register in one day, has been attributed to a Facebook reminder that went out to users across the UK.
+A spike in the numbers on 7 April, which saw 84,600 people register, has been attributed to a Facebook reminder that went out to users across the UK.

-The next highest day was 12 April, when 30,700 registered - a day before the registration deadline for the local elections.

-But on 16 April, two days before the general election was announced and after the deadline had passed for the locals, the number was down to just 5,661.
+The deadline to register to vote in the general election is 22 May.

-After campaigning to get more people registered in time for the last general election in 2015 and the EU referendum in 2016, the Electoral Commission said the deadline to register was "a significant motivating factor", with a spokeswoman adding: "A large number of people apply to register in the days immediately before and on the deadline itself."
+After campaigning to get more people registered in time for the last general election in 2015 and the EU referendum in 2016, the Electoral Commission said the deadline to register was "a significant motivating factor".
+A spokeswoman added: "A large number of people apply to register in the days immediately before and on the deadline itself."

 The biggest group getting their applications in to vote during this surge is young people.

+Many of those registering will be people who have turned 18 since the referendum, or students who have moved house.

-Rachael Farrington, university student and founder of Voting Counts - a campaign to encourage voters to register - said the general election was a chance for young people to have their say.
+Rachael Farrington, university student and founder of Voting Counts - a campaign to encourage voters to register - said another factor was that "young people have seen recently examples of how voting really does count, particularly with the EU referendum, and this is encouraging them to get involved".

-"I think it is so easy to fall into the habit of not voting," she said on her blog.
-"Many don't really see how politics affects them or their lives on a day to day basis.

-"To this I'd say think about what you care about, is it the education of yourself or children, the local community spaces, healthcare, or jobs in your local community?
+Jonelle Awomoyi, who is 18 and a Member of the Youth Parliament, echoed that point: "Surprise results like Brexit and Donald Trump have made people who thought politics was boring and for old people reconsider."

+She added that in previous elections her contemporaries had complained "all politicians are the same - but with Theresa May and Jeremy Corbyn as leaders that's clearly not the case".

 On the day the general election was called, 57,987 people under 25 registered to vote - more than any other age group.
 The second largest group was people aged between 25 and 34, with a further 51,341 registering.